SSDBM/2021/register.md

 - Authors must register by June 8, 2020.

 - SSDBM 2020 requires one registration per accepted paper; otherwise it will not be included in the proceedings.
+Please specify the submission ID while registering.

 - If you are the co-author of more than one paper, you only need to register once.